tonicpow/embed-legacy/README.md

 #### Bitcoin Sticker Protocol Support
-Using the [bitcoin sticker protocol](https://sticker.planaria.network/?affiliate=1LWyDs4qzmfAhGpSZk1K1kLmNdafBDdJSD), it ensures that any embed that is missing a `data-address` will use sticker address.
+Using the [bitcoin sticker protocol](https://sticker.planaria.network/?affiliate=tonicpow@moneybutton.com), it ensures that any embed that is missing a `data-address` will use sticker address.

 In the future this will be used for tipping, likes, sharing, etc.

 #### Affiliates
-If you share any url and append `?affiliate=1your-handle` the embed will process your handle and store it associated to all ads on the page.
+If you share any url and append `?affiliate=1your-handle` or `?affiliate=paymail@example.com` the embed will process your handle/address and store it associated to all ads on the page.

-If you don't have a [1handle](https://relayx.io/?affiliate=1LWyDs4qzmfAhGpSZk1K1kLmNdafBDdJSD) you can provide your [bsv wallet address](https://en.bitcoin.it/wiki/Address)  `?affiliate=1BrwAE2qg6qBaB2n...`.
+If you don't have a [1handle](https://relayx.io/?affiliate=tonicpow@moneybutton.com) you can provide your [paymail address](https://blog.moneybutton.com/2019/05/31/introducing-paymail-an-extensible-identity-protocol-for-bitcoin-bsv/) `?affiliate=paymail@example.com` or a [bsv wallet address](https://en.bitcoin.it/wiki/Address)  `?affiliate=1BrwAE2qg6qBaB2n...`.

 The affiliate/publisher relationship is stored in user's local session for future visits.